 The Toolbox only outputs the most mundane of truths, but more sublime truths can be garnered through interpretation.

-There are zero 100% correct ways to model a study carrel; model your study carrel in the hopes of telling a compelling story from the result.
+There are zero 100% correct ways to model a study carrel; model your study carrel in the hopes of telling a compelling story.